Charles-Marteau/Mycrograd/README.md

 ### my_optim.py

 We define two optimizers: stochastic gradient descent (SGD) and Adam.
-These optimizers interact with the layer parameters of my_nn by updating their values in a direction that is dictated by one of these optimization algorithm.
+These optimizers interact with the layer parameters of my_nn by updating their values according to one of these optimization algorithm.

 ### experiment.ipynb